-I turned an interested eye to the most used room in my home after reading Nupur’s post which in turn was inspired by a meme hosted each month by Celia of the blog Fig Jam and Lime Cordial.
-It is such a great idea, I couldn’t wait to get started!
+I turned an interested eye to the most used room in my home after being inspired by a meme hosted each month by Celia of the blog Fig Jam and Lime Cordial.
+It is such a great idea, I couldn't wait to get started!

 In my kitchen are memories I will remember for a lifetime: Desi loading the dishwasher just so every night; the twinkle in my brother-in-law Naru's eye when he took his first bite of my mango bread; our dogs Opie, Lucy, and Freddie sitting in a half-circle around Desi, eyes fixed keenly on his face and hand as he dispensed treats; my cat Pubm meowing for us to open the kitchen door leading to the back yard; learning from my sister-in-law Paddu how to spread dosa batter on a hot griddle; baking cookies with my friend Navami on Christmas Eve, making peanut butter and jelly sandwiches for our friends Kumar and Lalita at 3 am in the morning after a long drive home from Niagara Falls...and many more to come.

 In my kitchen this past week I cooked up this Spaghetti Gratin with Artichoke Cashew Cheese.

 I love making pastas on weeknights because they are so easy to brown-bag to lunch the next day.
 Desi is extremely finicky about anything drippy that might ooze out of a lunch box, and because he eats at his desk most of the time-- as do I-- lunch has to be delicious, convenient and unfussy, all at the same time.